Rosewool Insulation Refractory Co.,Ltd.

 To ensure a smooth installation, gather the following items:

-• Rock wool insulation boards (choose the right thickness and R-value for your climate).
+• rock wool insulation boards (choose the right thickness and R-value for your climate).

 • Utility knife or electric saw (for cutting boards to size).